Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Introduction

-We focus on Cursor, one of the most widely adopted LLM agent assistants~\cite{global-ai-trends}, as our empirical case.
-We employ a difference-in-differences (DiD) design with staggered adoption~\cite{callaway2021difference, borusyak2024revisiting}, comparing repositories that adopt Cursor at different times to a matched control group that never adopts during our observation period.
-This quasi-experimental approach uses naturally occurring variation in adoption timing to identify causal effects while controlling for repository-specific characteristics and common temporal trends.
+We then use a \emph{difference-in-differences} (DiD) design with staggered adoption~\cite{callaway2021difference, borusyak2024revisiting}, comparing repositories that adopt Cursor at different times to a matched control group that never adopts during our observation period.
+This \emph{quasi-experimental} approach uses naturally occurring variation in adoption timing to identify causal effects while controlling for repository-specific characteristics and common temporal trends.
+To construct a comparable control group, we use propensity score matching~\cite{austin2011introduction} to select 1,380 similar repositories from those never adopting Cursor during our observation period.
+Our matching model incorporates the dynamic history of repository characteristics---activity levels, contributor counts, and development patterns over the six months preceding potential adoption---ensuring treated and control repositories exhibit similar observable trajectories before adoption.

-By scanning Cursor configuration files (e.g., \Code{.cursorrules}) in GitHub repositories, we identify \numtreated repositories that adopted Cursor between January 2024 and March 2025.
-To construct a comparable control group, we use propensity score matching~\cite{austin2011introduction} to select 1,380 similar repositories from those never adopting Cursor during observation.
-Our matching model incorporates dynamic history of repository characteristics---activity levels, contributor counts, and development patterns over the six months preceding potential adoption---ensuring treated and control repositories exhibit similar observable trajectories before adoption.
-We estimate treatment effects using the \citet{borusyak2024revisiting} estimator, a modern DiD approach designed for staggered adoption that avoids biases inherent in traditional two-way fixed effects models.
-We estimate Cursor adoption's impact on two velocity outcomes (commits, lines added) and three quality outcomes (static analysis warnings, code complexity, duplicate line density).
-To test temporal interactions between outcomes, we estimate software quality changes' impact on future development velocity (and vice versa) using panel generalized method of moments (GMM) models~\cite{arellano1991some}.
+To estimate treatment effects, we use \emph{the \citet{borusyak2024revisiting} imputation estimator}, a modern DiD approach designed for staggered adoption that avoids biases from traditional two-way fixed effects models.
+Using this approach, we estimate the impact of Cursor adoption on two velocity outcomes (commits and lines added) and three code quality outcomes (static analysis warnings, code complexity, and duplicate line density).
+Finally, to test temporal interactions between outcomes, we also estimate the impact of changes in code quality on future development velocity (and vice versa) using \emph{panel generalized method of moments} (GMM) models~\cite{arellano1991some}.